Creating a “Content Swarm”

 By the end of a quarter of a year, you can have dozens or even hundreds of these micro-engagements, all adding up to your reputation as the pre-eminent thinking voice on a given topic.

 After 90 days, don’t squander the reputation you have built by going silent.
 Believe it or not, there’s even more you can do with a truly robust piece of thought leadership.
 You can extend its shelf life to twelve or even eighteen months.

 After you have essentially exhausted the material contained directly in the material you first release, there are always opportunities to expand.

 When your release includes primary research, you can go back to your data and expand on things that you lacked time or room to cover at first.
-For example, if you have done a survey on attitudes towards ESG investing, you can think about cutting the data geographically, or segmenting it differently that you did originally, for example.
+For example, if you have done a survey on attitudes towards ESG investing, you can think about cutting the data geographically or segmenting it differently than you did originally, for example.
 In so doing, you tell another related but still aligned story.

 In turn, that new story can feed into further engagements.
 You can repeat all of your launch steps, possibly with a lighter hand.
 Those new geographic or demographic segments also create new and more targeted audiences for the material, such as local reporters or influencers who focus on that specific niche.